 Certain travel outside the United States may affect the continuous residence guideline.
-Traveling outside the U.S. before Aug.
+Traveling outside the United States before Aug.
 15, 2012, will not interrupt your continuous residence if the travel was brief, casual, and innocent.
 If you travel outside the United States on or after Aug.
-15, 2012, and before we decide on your request for DACA, you will not be considered for DACA.
+15, 2012, and before we make a decision on your request for DACA, you will not be considered for DACA.

 The following chart explains whether your travel will affect your continuous residence.